 - Soft landscape in front gardens and along front boundaries

 The guide prompts questions to not only make sure that nature is present within our urban areas, but that it also contributes towards biodiversity net gain, addresses the impact of climate change and leads to well-designed places that are visually attractive and locally distinctive.

-Natural England's green infrastructure principles supports the greening of our towns and cities, in addition to our countryside.
+In January 2023, Natural England launched their new Green Infrastructure Framework which supports the greening of our towns and cities and connections with the surrounding landscape.
 The framework aids not only local planning authorities and developers to meet requirements for the planning and delivery of green and blue infrastructure as per the National Planning Policy Framework (2021), but it also supports smaller organisations and groups to consider green and blue infrastructure in their local areas.

 Local plan policies